About Employment with Dodge County

 What kinds of jobs are available with Dodge County?

-Dodge County employs about 280 people in a variety of fields related to: Property taxation, human services, health care, law enforcement, court administration, public works, general administration and others.
-Most County offices are located in Mantorville at the Dodge County Courthouse.
+Dodge County employs about 250 people in a variety of fields related to: Property taxation, health care, law enforcement, court administration, public works, general administration and others.
+Most County offices are located in Mantorville at the Dodge County Courthouse and the Government Services Building.
 The Highway Department, Public Health, and Fairview Care Center are located in Dodge Center.
-University of Minnesota Extension offices are located in Kasson.

 How do I find out what jobs are open at Dodge County?

-You may call our 24-hour Job Hotline recording at (507) 635-6284.
 A list of current openings is available via the Internet under Employment.
-A list of these job openings is also posted on the public bulletin board at the Dodge County Courthouse, open Monday through Friday, 8am to 4:30pm, Central Time.
-Generally, a new list of job vacancies is produced whenever there is a change.
+A list of these job openings is also posted on the public bulletin board at the Dodge County Government Services Building, open Monday through Friday, 8am to 4:30pm, Central Time.

 How do I apply for a job once I know what job I want?